-We recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
+We recognise that every child is a competent learner who can be resilient, capable, confident and selfassured.
 We recognise that children develop in individual ways, at varying rates.
-Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration/sharing assemblies and rewards, to encourage children to develop a positive attitude to learning.
+Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration assemblies, to encourage children to develop a positive attitude to learning.